James Greene Hardy: Early life and family

 Hardy was born in Lunenburg County, Virginia.
 A descendant of the Hardy Plantation family of Virginia associated with the Hardy Mill, Hardy was the son of Isham Peter Hardy and Mary 'Polly' Snead, who had married in Lunenberg County on August 14, 1792.
 Hardy's family migrated from Lunenberg County to what became Hart County, Kentucky, and the family rapidly became heavily involved in local politics, with various family members serving in various local capacities instrumental for establishing basic governmental services in Munfordville, Kentucky, and in what became Hart County, especially circa 1815–1818.

 Although Hardy's family had owned many slaves in Virginia, the Kentucky branch of the Hardy family had not brought any slaves from Virginia with them in their migration from Virginia to Kentucky.
 It is believed by many within the family that the reason for the move from Virginia itself was largely caused over differences in beliefs regarding slavery.
-Hence, it is largely believed by his descendants that had James G. Hardy lived, he would likely have joined the nascent Republican Party by 1860 at the latest.

 Hardy was married three times.
 He married his first wife, Elizabeth Edwards, on January 25, 1814, in Barren County.
 To this marriage were born 10 children (Henrietta, Rebecca Elizabeth, Elizabeth Joan, James Lawrence, Polly Lula, Hester Ann, Samuel Henry, Lucetta Perrin, Mary Sue, and Newton J.).
 He married his second wife, Elizabeth Jane Jennings, on October 10, 1833, in Barren County.
 To this marriage were born 2 additional children (Thomas Joel and Martha A. "Mattie".)
 Hardy was married for the third and final time to Minerva K. Guffey on October 27, 1848, in Barren County, and no children were born to this marriage.